AW in the NorthWest

 American Whitewater has an active program in the Pacific Northwest.
 Our regional conservation program features a focus on dam relicensing and continued protection of key watersheds on public land.
 While we are lucky that many of our rivers flow through public land we are not without access issues.
 The Skykomish remains one of our top ten access issues.

 For the past several years the Washington State legislature has had an interest in improving paddlesports safety and reducing fatalities.
 It’s a good thing to have the legislature interested in boating safety and we are pleased that it has helped raise the profile of Washington State’s Boating Safety Program.
-The program has done a great job of acknowledging the needs of the paddlesports community.
-While the interest in boating safety is appreciated, the specific legislative proposals introduced over the past few years have had issues and not advanced out of committee.
+While the interest in boating safety is appreciated, the specific legislative proposals introduced over the past few years have had issues and not advanced out of committee and that was again the case this session.
 Various ideas have included a Boater Education Card, vessel registration, and mandatory requirements to wear a Personal Floatation Device.
-With a new session underway, Senator Van De Wege and Senator Lovick are back with SB 5597, legislation that would establish a new boater education card and $10 fee for paddlesports.
+With a new session underway, the legislature came back with SB 5597 and HB 1781, legislation that would establish a new boater education card and $10 fee for paddlesports that effectively represents a license to paddle

 Klamath River Dam Removal Takes an Important Step Forward (OR/CA)